SkygearIO/guides/cloud-db/query-subscription/ios.md

 [[toc]]

-## Subscribe to Query Change
+Skygear make it easy for you to subscribe to changes on the Database for real-time update.
+For example, you can create a query of all photos uploaded by a user Ben, and when the result set of query updated (for example a new photo was uploaded, or a photo uploaded by the user is deleted), your app will receive a notification.

 Creating a subscription requires your application to register the current device on remote server.
 This is required for subscription to notify the client that a subscription is triggered.

-When a subscription is triggered, remote server notifies the client through the publish-subscribe (pubsub) mechanism).
+When a subscription is triggered, remote server notifies the client through the publish-subscribe (pubsub) mechanism.
 It is also recommended that your application requests a remote notification through the `-registerForRemoteNotifications`.
 When a device token is available for a device, the remote server also send a remote notification through Apple Push